 Emily Curran-Huberty is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
 She practices commercial litigation, with a focus on antitrust.
 Ms. Curran-Huberty has represented clients in a number of industries, at all stages of the litigation process, including internal investigations, mediation and settlement, discovery, dispositive motions, trial and appeal.

 - Steves & Sons, a door manufacturer, in winning a jury verdict as plaintiff against door skin manufacturer JELD-WEN asserting antitrust claims.
+The jury awarded $58 million in damages and court-ordered divestiture of acquired manufacturing facility.

 - A technology client in an investigation and mediation regarding a contractual dispute involving a merger agreement.